ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-manager.md

 **Control Panel Location: `Settings > Members > Member Fields`**

-The link to this section is also found on top of Member Listing page.
+The link to this section is also found on top of the Member Listing page.

 The _Member Fields_ feature permits you to add fields to the member registration form and/or member profile and My Account areas.